ambrzeski/kaggle-rsna-2019/README.md

 ## Testing on new data

 Unfortunately, as of now we don't provide a script to generate predictions on new data directly.
 However, if you can save the new data in the same format as challenge data, you can use the instructions above to preprocess the data and run inference.

-For this purpose, simply ...
+Specifically, you need take the following steps:
+* set the path to the new test data directory in 'test_dir' in 'rsna19/config.py'
+* continue with data conversion steps
+* generate new test .csv file using rsna19/data/notebooks/generate_folds.ipynb notebook
+* update test .csv path in appropriate prediction scripts first
+* run the predictions steps using the new test .csv file